 The RVCA Flood Forecasting and Warning Coordinator is responsible for the operation of the Flood Forecasting and Warning System and responds to routine information requests from other agencies, the public and the media.
 During a significant flood event, incoming telephone calls will be taken by specifically assigned staff who will provide basic information.
 Requests for more detailed information or media interviews will be coordinated by the Director of Communications and forwarded to the contact person for that day.
-Flow information updated on a daily basis is available year-round on the Conservation Authority webpage (https://www.rvca.ca/watershed-monitoring-reporting/reporting/streamflow-water-levels#streamflow).
-All flood related statements are emailed to an extensive list of stakeholders, landowners and medial contact, and also posted on the webpage and on Facebook and Twitter.
-Also, a recorded message is accessible on the Authority telephone system (692- 3571 or 800-267-3504, extension 1164.)
+Flow information updated on a daily basis is available year-round on the Rideau Valley Conservation Authority webpage.
+All flood related statements are emailed to an extensive list of stakeholders, landowners, and media contacts, and posted to the RVCA webpage, and Facebook and Twitter pages.
+A recorded message is accessible on the Authority telephone system (613-692-3571 or 800-267- 3504 extension 1164.)